SiliconSense

 A ready 60-90-word style descriptor for the Style field in Suno v5.5.
 Era, instruments, production, vocal anchor — no name used, Suno's filter lets it through.

 His significance cannot be overstated.
 Big Joe Turner was a pivotal figure, a crucial bridge between the big band jazz of the swing era and the nascent rumble of rock and roll.
-He perfected the art of the shout-blues, where boogie-woogie piano riffs intertwined with wailing saxophones and a driving rhythm section, creating a sound that was irresistibly danceable and undeniably electric.
+He mastered the shout-blues, where boogie-woogie piano riffs intertwined with wailing saxophones and a driving rhythm section, creating a sound that was irresistibly danceable and undeniably electric.
 This isn't just historical music; it's the blueprint for countless rock and R&B anthems, a testament to his enduring influence.

 Mood